johann-raath/angular-assessment/README.md

     * Country local time and time zone.
     * Capital city.
     * A list of their currencies.
-    * A link to view on map (either Google or OpenSteertMaps)
+    * A link to view on map (either Google or OpenStreetMaps)
   * Have favourite/Unfavourite.
   * Have a close button.
 * Have a way to access your favourites page.